woctezuma/download-steam-banners-data/README.md

 -   duplicate banners,
 -   outliers with respect to file size (to try to have banners of similar visual complexity).

+There was no case of:
+-   banners with uncommon resolution (anything but 300x450),
+-   blank banners.

 Filtering of duplicates, outliers, etc. was performed with [this Google Colab notebook][filter_steam_banners] tailored for JPG files.
 [![Open In Colab][colab-badge]][filter_steam_banners]